 Crossbreeding marbles often create strong black bodied colors, a few strong bright colors, some marbles, and some butterflies.

-The jumping gene
+The gene for jumping.

 What is jumping gene

-How does this work
+How does it work?

 Why You should examine further if it is marbling

-Identify skin condition and treatment
+Determine the skin condition and appropriate treatment